 High blood pressure can often be successfully reduced and managed by making some lifestyle changes.
 These include changing your diet to include less salt and processed foods and increasing your intake of fruit, vegetables, and healthy grains.
 Increasing physical activity is also a great way of reducing high blood pressure and improving your overall health and wellness.

 DISPENSE AND REVIEW YOUR BLOOD PRESSURE MEDICATION

 At Life Pharmacy we can measure your weight and height in order to determine your Body Mass Index (BMI).
-Maintaining a healthy BMI is important for a healthy blood pressure and help to prevent against other conditions such as heart disease and diabetes.
+Maintaining a healthy BMI is important for healthy blood pressure and helps to prevent other conditions such as heart disease and diabetes.

 Stopping smoking is one of the best changes that you can make in your journey towards better health, including lowering high blood pressure.
 We have many tools in-store to help your cravings when you stop smoking such as nicotine replacement patches, gums, inhalers, and lozenges.
 A member of your Life pharmacy team will be happy to assist you in any queries you may have to help you stop smoking.